Heme98/AdventOfCode2022/README.md

 ## Helpers

-All classes will use some helper functions defined in [Helpers/util.py](https://github.com/Heme98/AdventOfCode2022/blob/main/Helpers/utils.py)
+All classes might make use of some helper functions defined in [Helpers/util.py](https://github.com/Heme98/AdventOfCode2022/blob/main/Helpers/utils.py)

 In the code, simply write the following to access the helper functions